vuejs/v2.vuejs.org/src/guide/comparison.md

 ### HTML & CSS

-In React, everything is Just JavaScript - which sounds very simple and elegant... until you dig deeper.
-The unfortunately reality is that reinventing HTML and CSS within JavaScript can cause a lot of pain.
+In React, everything is Just JavaScript, which sounds very simple and elegant - until you dig deeper.
+The unfortunate reality is that reinventing HTML and CSS within JavaScript can cause a lot of pain.
 In Vue, we instead embrace web technologies and build on top of them.
+To show you what that means, we'll dive into some examples.

 #### JSX vs Templates

-With React's JSX, there are minor differencs from HTML, such as using `className` instead of `class`, but that's really not too bad.
+With React's JSX, there are minor differences from HTML, such as using `className` instead of `class`, but that's really not too bad.
 What feels really awkward is constantly switching back and forth between JavaScript and JSX, especially since not everything is an expression in JavaScript.

 Take this example below: